 - If the affected area is small – soak a band-aid in castor oil and apply it on the affected area.
 Finally cover it with a clean one.

-If the affected area is larger – soak a cloth in castor oil and place on the affected area for an hour before washing off.
+If the affected area is large – soak a cloth in castor oil and place on the affected area for an hour before washing off.

 Castor oil effectively treats ringworms, a common and stubborn skin problem across all age groups.
 The active compound called undecylenic acid, found in castor oil, helps treat ringworms successfully.
 Here is a step-by-step guide to its use.